Home | Browse Topics | Family law | Family violence and elder abuse | How to get a Protection Order

 There’s no fee for applying for a Protection Order in the Family Court, but if you use a lawyer, you’ll need to pay their fees.
 If you’re on a benefit or a very low income, you may qualify for Legal Aid.

 Legal Aid is a government-funded scheme that gives people with limited financial resources access to a lawyer.
-Applications under the Family Violence Act are covered by civil / family Legal Aid (see the chapter “Legal Aid and other legal help”).
+Applications under the Family Violence Act are covered by civil / family Legal Aid (see: “Legal Aid”).

-Note: If you’re granted civil / family Legal Aid for an application for a Protection Order you probably won’t have to repay this (see the chapter “Legal Aid and other legal help“).
+Note: If you’re granted civil / family Legal Aid for an application for a Protection Order you probably won’t have to repay this (see: “Legal Aid” on page XX).
 If your case involves other Family Court proceedings at the same time (for example, if you’ve applied for a Parenting Order under the Care of Children Act or for relationship property to be divided), you may need to repay the Legal Aid you’re granted for those other Family Court proceedings.

 Getting a Protection Order without a lawyer